The Clear Edge

 Total time: 88 hours over 3 months.

-$30K loss converted to systematic hiring machine.
+$30K loss converted into a systematic hiring machine.

 Month 1: Post-Disaster Analysis